An aspect ratio is a proportional relationship between an image's width and height. Essentially, it describes an image's shape.

 - Starting with images that have the same aspect ratio helps you predict how they'll crop.

-The exact aspect ratios available in the Style Editor depend on your template.
+The exact aspect ratios available in Site Styles depend on your template.
 Here's an example of the Blog Page in the Brine template:

-Some templates' Style Editors give you the option to ignore aspect ratios.
+Some templates' Site Styles give you the option to ignore aspect ratios.
 In these instances, your images will keep their original shapes.
 For example, in the Skye template's Blog Page, you can choose Image Cropping: None.

 Cropping to an aspect ratio

-Aside from using built-in Style Editor options, you may want to manually crop an image to a certain aspect ratio.
+Aside from using built-in Site Styles options, you may want to manually crop an image to a certain aspect ratio.
 For example, if you use product images that have same aspect ratio, they'll all crop the same way on your site.

-Since images don’t need to have the same dimensions to have the same aspect ratio, it’s better to crop them than to try to match their exact dimensions.
+Since images don’t need to have the same dimensions to have the same aspect ratio, it’s better to crop them to a specific ratio than to try to match their exact dimensions.
 For best results, crop the shorter side based on the longer side.

 - For instance, if your image is 1500px × 1200px, and you want an aspect ratio of 3:1, crop the shorter side to make the image 1500px × 500px.